strimzi/strimzi-kafka-operator/README.md

 ### Deploying to OpenShift

 To conveniently deploy Kafka Connect to OpenShift a [Template is provided](kafka-connect/resources/openshift-template.yaml), this could be used via `oc create -f kafka-connect/resources/openshift-template.yaml` so it is present within your project.
-To create a whole Kafka StatefulSet use `oc new-app barnabas-connect`.
+To create a whole Kafka Connect cluster use `oc new-app barnabas-connect` *(make sure you have already deployed a Kafka broker)*.

 ### Deploying to Kubernetes